 During that period, she took the toddlers to live across the road with her parents never letting on to them what had happened to her, or why Kyle left town.

-Rather than fight with Francine all the time, Kyle gave use of his land and livestock to his father-in-law, leaving his failing ranch to join the rodeo circuit as a chute dogger and roper, doing well enough to send money back to Francine to support his two children, but not enough to make much of a living at it.
+Rather than fight with Francine all the time, Kyle gave use of his land and livestock to his father-in-law, leaving his failing ranch to join the Gyllenhaal Traveling Rodeo circuit as a chute dogger and roper, doing well enough to send money back to Francine to support his two children, but not enough to make much of a living at it.

-Men were begging and pleading for jobs during the Great Depression, so it wasn’t uncommon for a father to leave his family behind out of desperation and work for pennies to support them in another town miles away.
+Men were begging and pleading for jobs, so it wasn’t uncommon for a father to leave his family behind out of desperation and work for pennies to support them in another town miles away.